Traditional bathroom ideas

 If you need to make more room for storage, don’t forget to add wall-mounted shelves in key spaces.
 A slim shelf above a basin adds space for toothbrushes, hand washes and other everyday essentials.
-Try using natural wood, finished with a clear varnish or wax, with wrought iron-style brackets for a look that works well with rich-coloured walls.
-If you’d rather not have your toiletries on show, tuck them away in a few baskets and decorative jars for storage that are pretty as well as practical.
-Try our Form willow baskets that are a nod to traditional crafts and materials.
+Try using natural wood, finished with a clear varnish or wax.
+Incorporate wrought iron-style brackets for a look that works well with rich-coloured walls.
+If you’d rather not have your toiletries on show, tuck them away in baskets and decorative jars.

 If you have the space, an elegant dressing table is the perfect finishing touch in a larger bathroom.
 The Lautner is an elegant choice that pairs beautifully with a scalloped edge mirror mounted on the wall above it.
-The drawers are helpful for tucking away make-up and beauty supplies, but it’s also a comfortable space to sit and get ready on a morning or evening.
+The drawers are helpful for tucking away make-up and beauty supplies.
+Also it's a comfortable space to sit and get ready on a morning or evening.

 Having chosen the perfect suite for your bathroom, it’s time to think about the walls.
 It’s traditional to go for a combination of painted and tiled walls, but there are other options that can make your bathroom sing – like wood panelling and bathroom wallpaper.

 There are two well-loved options for painted walls in a bathroom with vintage charms.
-Either opt for white, or off-white, walls to complement fixtures and create a monochromatic colour scheme.
+Either opt for white, or off-white walls to complement fixtures and create a monochromatic colour scheme.
 Alternatively consider darker, richer colours inspired by nature.
-These were popular in the Edwardian, Victorian and Georgian periods - think sage greens, deep burgundies, chic navy and slate greys that’ll create great contrast with white fittings and metallic details.
-Don’t forget to choose a bathroom paint that’ll resist moisture so that your bathroom looks good for years to come.
+These were popular in the Edwardian, Victorian and Georgian periods - think sage greens, deep burgundies, chic navy and slate greys.
+These colours will all create great contrast with white fittings and metallic details.
+Don’t forget to choose a bathroom paint that’ll resist moisture, so that your bathroom looks good for years to come.

-Lastly, if you’re keen to add a little texture to your room, wood panelling (pictured) can be a beautiful alternative to a tiled splashback – and it works well with other timber finishes in a bathroom.
+Lastly, if you’re keen to add a little texture to your room, wood panelling (pictured) can be a beautiful alternative to a tiled splashback.
+It also works well with other timber finishes in a bathroom.
 Timber cladding can be easily installed on a flat wall, and then painted to match or contrast with the walls above.
 It’s a great way to create a custom, eye-catching feature in your home.

 As bathrooms tend to have high moisture levels, hard materials are traditionally favoured as flooring – think solid wood, marble and ceramic tiles.
 But an authentic heritage look in the bathroom doesn’t mean that you have to miss out on innovation.
 Opt for contemporary flooring that looks like the real thing, but is better suited to a busy home.

-If you crave the timeless feel of wooden floors, try Luxury Vinyl Click flooring which is easier to install, highly durable and looks almost indistinguishable from real wood.
+If you crave the timeless feel of wooden floors, try Luxury Vinyl Click flooring.
+It's easy to install, highly durable and looks almost indistinguishable from real wood.
 It’s available in a wide range of finishes so you can choose one that best suits the rest of your home.

 When it comes to lighting a traditional style bathroom, it’s best to go bold or discrete.
-Recessed LED downlighters (pictured) will ensure your room is well-lit, whilst the slimline fittings will disappear seamlessly into the ceiling.
+Recessed LED downlighters will ensure your room is well-lit, whilst the slimline fittings will disappear seamlessly into the ceiling.
 Alternatively, opt for a statement semi-flush ceiling light fitting with glass shades that’ll reflect light around the room whilst remaining practical in a busy space.
-Our Pereti and Orara ranges feature heritage-inspired designs with cut-glass details popular in the early 20th century.

 Depending on the space you have, there are two options ideal for keeping your traditional bathroom warm and cosy.
 For smaller bath and shower rooms, consider underfloor heating that’s discrete and feels luxurious underfoot.
 Easily installed under many types of flooring, it means you don’t need to occupy precious wall space with radiators or heaters.